A breathtaking display occurs each spring along the Delaware Bay in New Jersey—a phenomenon not seen anywhere else in the world.

 Imagine hundreds of thousands of shorebirds descending on the beaches to feast on the billion of horseshoe crab eggs waiting for them on the beach—if there ever were a must-see migration this is it.
 The Nature Conservancy of New Jersey owns several nature preserves along the Delaware Bay, created specifically to protect crucial stopover habitat for migrating shorebirds like the Red Knot.

-Places like The Conservancy’s South Cape May Meadows, Gandy’s Beach Preserve, and Sunray Beach Preserve ensure that migratory birds will continue to find a sanctuary to rest and refuel in the Delaware Bayshores.
+Places like The Conservancy’s South Cape May Meadows, Gandy’s Beach Preserve, and Sunray Beach Preserve ensure that migratory birds will continue to find a sanctuary to rest and refuel along the Delaware Bayshores.

-The Delaware Bayshores region is a relatively intact natural area acknowledged as one of the Earth’s most important stopovers for migratory birds.
-The Bayshores’ beaches, wetlands, and forests provide vital feeding and resting grounds along this historic northern migration route.
+The Delaware Bay's beaches, wetlands, and forests provide vital feeding and resting grounds at one of the Earth’s most important stopovers for migratory birds.
 More than 100 species of migratory and nesting birds visit portions of this landscape throughout the year, including waterfowl, raptors, shorebirds and songbirds.